Low-resolution spectroscopic characterisation of five poorly known Galactic stellar clusters: On the origin of target clusters

-Our tests with \textsc{OrbIT} have shown that this is the system most impacted by the introduction of the rotating bar of the MW, with changes of the orbital parameters up to $\sim20\%$.
-Such a big impact from the introduction of the bar prompted us to investigate further the orbital characteristics of Pfleiderer 2 and we followed the method presented in \citet{deleo2025} to check whether the cluster might be trapped on a resonant orbit.
-Briefly, the method is based on a series of checks on the orbital parameters (mainly pericenter and eccentricity), characteristic energy and angular momentum \citep{moreno2015, moreno2021}, and orbital frequencies \citep{bt2008, portail2015, queiroz2021} to assess if a tracer lies inside resonant loci.
-Our analysis concluded that Pfleiderer 2 is most probably a cluster trapped on a resonant orbit, which is clear from Fig. \ref{fig:orbit_pwm2}, where we show the projection of the orbit of Pfleiderer 2 on the 3 Galactocentrc cartesian planes (X-Y, X-Z, Y-Z, left panel) and in the R-Z space (right panel).
-The red circle in the X-Y projection is the corotational radius of the bar ($5.79$ kpc for the potential adopted in \textsc{OrbIT}) and the loops of the orbit of the cluster around it show that it is trapped near the corotation resonance.
+Our tests with \textsc{OrbIT} have shown that this is the system most impacted by the introduction of the rotating bar in the MW potential, with changes in the orbital parameters of up to $\sim30\%$.
+Such a big impact from the introduction of the bar prompted us to investigate further the orbital characteristics of Pfleiderer 2, following the method presented in \citet{deleo2026_bo} to check whether the cluster might be trapped on a resonant orbit.
+Briefly, the method is based on a series of checks on the orbital parameters (mainly pericentre and eccentricity), characteristic energy and angular momentum \citep{moreno2015, moreno2021}, and orbital frequencies \citep{bt2008, portail2015, queiroz2021} to assess if a tracer lies inside resonant loci.
+Our analysis suggests that Pfleiderer 2 may be on a resonant orbit when accounting for the observational uncertainties, particularly in its velocity vector.
+However, as the cluster lies near the limits of the adopted tolerance criteria, this trapping is likely to be weak.
+This is supported by Fig. \ref{fig:orbit_pwm2}, where we show the projection of the non-regular orbit of Pfleiderer 2 on the three Galactocentrc cartesian planes (X-Y, X-Z, Y-Z, left panel) and in the R-Z space (right panel).
+The red circle in the X-Y projection is the co-rotational radius of the bar ($5.79$ kpc for the potential adopted in \textsc{OrbIT}) and the loops of the orbit of the cluster around it show that it might be trapped near the co-rotation resonance.